 Interesting Facts about Mice:

 - Mouse Urine glows under a blacklight so if you’re wondering whether they’ve been in your pantry, screw in a blacklight bulb to a lamp, or use a blacklight flashlight to look for glow spots of dried mouse urine.

 - Mice are omnivores and will literally eat almost anything, they eat 15-20 per DAY.

 - A mouse can jump down 12 feet without sustaining injury.

 - Mice see best in dim lighting

-- Mice are considered the 3rd most successful mammal on earth, following Humans (1st) and Rats (2nd)
+- Did you know that mice are the 3rd most successful mammal on earth, following Humans (1st) and Rats (2nd)?!

 - Female mice can give birth to up to 12 babies every 21 days, each of those babies is old enough to breed within 2 months.